-- For standard latching operation, tap the footswitch once to activate the effect and then tap again to bypass.
+For standard latching operation, tap the footswitch once to activate the effect and then tap again to bypass.

-- For momentary operation, hold the footswitch down for as long as you’d like to use the effect.
+For momentary operation, hold the footswitch down for as long as you’d like to use the effect.
 Once you release the switch the effect will be bypassed.

 Since the switching is relay based, it requires power to pass signal.

-The Night Wire should be powered by a standard 9-volt DC power supply with a 2.1mm negative center barrel.
+This device takes a standard 9 volt DC power supply with a 2.1mm negative center barrel.
 We always recommend pedal-specific, transformer-isolated wall-wart power supplies or multiple isolated-output supplies.
 Pedals will make extra noise if there is ripple or unclean power.
 Switching-type power supplies, daisy chains and non-pedal specific power supplies do not filter dirty power as well and let through unwanted noise.
-Do not run at higher voltages!
+DO NOT RUN AT HIGHER VOLTAGES!